Microsoft 365 tenant-to-tenant migrations: AI trends, migration challenges, and IT strategies

 In this clip, Richard highlights big changes in managing tenants over the past year.
 He says it’s crucial to handle sprawl and security rules and prepare for AI’s huge growth.

-“The pandemic accelerated how quickly we moved, not just into the cloud, but also into new workloads.
+“The pandemic accelerated cloud migration projects, pushing organizations to quickly adapt to new environments and adopt new workloads.
 We moved so quickly, we created a lot of sprawl and other challenges.”

 Richard Harbridge, Microsoft MVP